While doing some early Christmas shopping for my grandkids today,

 To kids today, magic is about sorcerers

-and creatures from the dark.
+and dragons and creatures from the dark.

 They would never attribute the word "magic"